-- Price: The risk of loss due to changes in price of a risk factor (interest rates, foreign exchange, commodities etc.) - Volatility: The risk of loss due to changes in the volatility of a risk factor - Basis: Risk of imperfect correlation between offsetting investments in a hedging strategy - Correlation: Risk that the actual correlation between two assets or variables is different from the assumed correlation - Illiquid market: Risk of inability to sell assets or close out positions in thinly traded markets at close to the last market prices - Concentration: Risk of over concentration of trading exposures in certain markets and products - Valuation adjustments (XVA): Risk of valuation adjustments to derivative positions; specifically, Credit Valuation Adjustment (CVA), Debit Valuation Adjustment (DVA) and Funding Valuation Adjustment (FVA).
+- Price: The risk of loss due to changes in price of a risk factor (interest rates, foreign exchange, commodities etc.) - Volatility: The risk of loss due to changes in the volatility of a risk factor - · Basis: The risk of imperfect correlation between offsetting investments in a hedging strategy - Correlation: The risk that the actual correlation between two assets or variables is different from the assumed correlation - Illiquid market: The risk of inability to sell assets or close out positions in thinly traded markets at close to the last market prices - Concentration: The risk of over concentration of trading exposures in certain markets and products - Valuation adjustments (XVA): The risk of valuation adjustments to derivative positions; specifically, Credit Valuation Adjustment (CVA), Debit Valuation Adjustment (DVA) and Funding Valuation Adjustment (FVA).